scraperwiki/eot-docs/_posts/2001-01-01-function_reference.md

 <img src = '../images/fillexpand.jpeg' width="50%" height="50%">

+It also has a `stop_before` parameter: this takes a function which is tested against each bag; the fill/expand will stop if function(bag) is True.
+Note that this only works when cells are in a single row or column (specifically; the cells are scanned in book-reading order, left to right and top to bottom; we stop the first time the value is True)

 ##### bag.is_number() [DB]
 Return only the cells in the bag which have a numeric value.